Financial Upgrades You Need After Becoming Parents

 New baby?
 No doubt this new arrival has turned every aspect of your life upside down in the best possible way.
 Now is the time to make sure your financial house is in order.
 Here’s a 10-step account and financial checklist to lay the groundwork for your little one’s successful future.

-New account checklist for new babies
+Financial checklist for new babies

 1. Apply for a Social Security number for the baby: An SSI number is the linchpin to open a bank account in your child’s name, purchase savings bonds, obtain medical coverage and access government benefits.